A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 Thanksgiving Day Parade

 The main event of Oktoberfest is the annual parade of floats, inflatables and bands along Weber Street.
 The event is free to attend.
-However, limited paid seating is available if you want the best views of the parade.
+However, limited parade bleacher seating is available for those seeking the best views of the parade.
 The Onkel Hans Food Drive will be on-site to collect monetary donations and non-perishable food items for The Food Bank of Waterloo Region.
-This anticipated event is televised across Canada to millions of viewers.

 Oktoberfest golf experience